codefoster/waterrower/readme.md

 import WaterRower from 'waterrower';
 let waterrower = new WaterRower();

-// the module
-//respond to the waterrower sending data waterrower.data$.subscribe(() => {
+// respond to the waterrower sending data waterrower.data$.subscribe(() => {
     // access data using waterrower.data;
 });